Guest Post by Freda Bradely

 Back to Freda’s Comments…

-Liquid loss in home canning is common.
+Have you ever pulled a jar out of the canner that has lost quite a bit of liquid during processing?
 It happens to us all on occasion.
-What could be considered extreme?
+What could be considered extreme liquid loss?
 SimplyCanning.com answers common newbie questions about liquid loss and safety.